-The Consolidated Financial Statements, together with the report thereon of PricewaterhouseCoopers LLP dated March 13, 2019 and the report of management, which appear in this Annual Report, are incorporated herein by reference.
+The Consolidated Financial Statements, together with the report thereon of PricewaterhouseCoopers LLP dated March 12, 2020 and the report of management, which appear in this Annual Report, are incorporated herein by reference.

-Copies of the Association's Annual and unaudited Quarterly reports are available upon request free of charge by calling 1-800-368-5819, extension 3243 or writing Evan J. Kleinhans, Chief Financial Officer, Cape Fear Farm Credit, PO Box 2405, Fayetteville, NC, 28302 or by accessing the web site, www.capefearfarmcredit.com.
-The Association prepares an electronic version of the Annual Report which is available on the Association's web site within 75 days after the end of the fiscal year and distributes the Annual Reports to shareholders within 90 days after the end of the fiscal year.
-The Association prepares an electronic version of the Quarterly report within 40 days after the end of each fiscal quarter, except that no report need be prepared for the fiscal quarter that coincides with the end of the fiscal year of the institution.
+Copies of the Association's Annual and unaudited Quarterly Reports are available upon request free of charge on the Association's website, www.capefearfarmcredit.com, or by calling 1-800-368-5819, extension 3262, or writing Charles M. Hester, Chief Financial Officer, Cape Fear Farm Credit, P.O.
+Box 2405, Fayetteville, NC, 28302.
+The Association prepares an electronic version of the Annual Report, which is available on the website, within 75 days after the end of the fiscal year and distributes the Annual Reports to shareholders within 90 days after the end of the fiscal year.
+The Association prepares an electronic version of the Quarterly Report, which is available on the website, within 40 days after the end of each fiscal quarter, except that no report needs to be prepared for the fiscal quarter that coincides with the end of the fiscal year of the Association.